 Inference costs are high.
 Running a trillion-parameter model through billions of requests has real computational expense.
 The margin economics on inference-as-a-service are thin without scale.
 If you're not at Anthropic, OpenAI, or Google's scale, you're not getting there.

 And major labs are burning cash to lock in developers.
 The "$20/month unlimited AI" model?
 That's not pricing based on cost.
 That's a subsidy.
-Anthropic, OpenAI, Google, Meta—they're all willing to lose money on individual API calls to win market share, lock in developer mindshare, and prevent competitors from establishing beachheads.
+Independent analysis of OpenAI's reported financials found the company spends approximately $1.35 for every $1 earned on API revenue — deliberately priced below cost to win developer mindshare.
+Anthropic's economics are similar: at heavy usage tiers, real compute costs have been estimated to reach multiples of the subscription price.
+Anthropic, OpenAI, Google, Meta — all willing to lose money on individual inference calls to lock in developers before competitors can establish beachheads.

 The goal is clear: make it so cheap and convenient that you design systems that only work with their API.